Evaluation access for regulated & quality-critical systems

 Standard brokers move MQTT messages.

-TrailMQ makes machine communication understandable, comparable and reviewable.
+TrailMQ makes broker decisions explainable and reviewable.